The Standard (London newspaper): Lebedev takeover

-Previously there were three editions each weekday, excluding Bank holidays.
-The first, "News Extra", went to print at 10:00 am and was available around 11 am in central London, slightly later in more outlying areas.
-A second edition, "West End Final", went to print at 3 pm, and the "Late Night Final" went to print at 5 pm and was available in central London from about 6 pm.
-There were often considerable changes between editions, particularly with the front-page lead and following few pages, including the Londoner's Diary, though features and reviews stayed the same.
-In January 2010, circulation was increased to 900,000.

 May 2009 relaunch

 In May 2009, the newspaper launched a series of poster ads, each of which prominently featured the word "Sorry" in the paper's then-masthead font.
 These ads offered various apologies for past editorial approaches, such as "Sorry for losing touch".
 None of the posters mentioned the Evening Standard by name, although they featured the paper's Eros logo.
 Ex-editor Veronica Wadley criticised the "Pravda-style" campaign saying it humiliated the paper's staff and insulted its readers.

 The campaign was designed by McCann Erickson.
-Also in May 2009 the paper relaunched as the London Evening Standard with a new layout and masthead, marking the occasion by giving away 650,000 free copies on the day, and refreshed its sports coverage.
+Also in May 2009, the paper relaunched as the London Evening Standard with a new layout and masthead, marking the occasion by giving away 650,000 free copies on the day, and refreshed its sports coverage.

 October 2009: freesheet

-After a long history of paid circulation, on 12 October 2009 the Standard became a free newspaper, with free circulation of 700,000, limited to central London.
+After a long history of paid circulation, on 12 October 2009, the Standard became a free newspaper, with free circulation of 700,000, limited to central London.
 In February 2010, a paid-for circulation version became available in suburban areas of London for 20p (although many places sell it for 50p).
-The newspaper won the Media Brand of the Year and the Grand Prix Gold awards at the Media Week awards in October 2010.
-The judges said, "[the Standard has] quite simply ... stunned the market.
+The newspaper won the "Media Brand of the Year" and the "Grand Prix Gold" awards at the Media Week awards in October 2010.
+The judges said: "[The Standard has] quite simply ... stunned the market.
 Not just for the act of going free, but because editorial quality has been maintained, circulation has almost trebled and advertisers have responded favourably.
 Here is a media brand restored to health."
-The Standard also won the daily newspaper of the year award at the London Press Club Press Awards in May 2011.
+The Standard also won the daily newspaper of the year award at the London Press Club Awards in May 2011.